rat-eater/GameRecord/readme.md

 Step 5 - done.
 I created  <div> in the index file to hold game info.
 In app.mjs, i created a function that can load all saved games and loop through them.
 What's more it creates a block of HTML for each one and then adds it to the page.
 It displays the data successfully when using inspect and then going to console.

-Step 6 - not done.
+Step 6 - done.
 The goal of this step is to make the slider change the game's personal rating and make a button that can increase the play count.
 I plan on giving each slider and button an attribute to help track which game its for.
 For that to work I also need to add event listeners to each.
 When the sliders and buttons are interacted with, my code needs to update the correct game in localStorage.
+I had to rewrite my code since games were not showing up, but the sliders and button were.

+Step 7 - not done.